 - You may adjust the width and height of the image as displayed in the article here.
 By default, these are locked to remain in proportion to one another, but you may toggle that by clicking on the lock icon.

 - You may optionally specify the width of a black border to draw around your image.
-Please only use the value 0 (or leave blank) or 1 here, and you should only choose to use a border if your image has a pale background and should stand out from the the article's background.
+Please only use the value 0 (or leave blank) or 1 here.
+Only use a border if your image has a pale background and needs to stand out from the the article's background.

 - HSpace / VSpace